nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 # make a list of the negative control samples
 negative_controls<-c("T16s")

-# save a new version of the ASV table `seqtab.nochim`
+# save a new version of the ASV table `seqtab.nochim` to `seqtab.nochim.c`. "c" for control
 seqtab.nochim.c<-seqtab.nochim

 # this loop will loop through each negative control (f) in the list (negative controls) and remove all ASV's found in that sample (to_remove) from the rest of the samples